dangkychua/servicenow-pdi-wakeup/README.md

 ## Schedules

-To make your life easier, just create a scheduled task run at weekend:
+To make your life easier, just create a scheduled task run at the weekend:

 1. Create batch script file *auto-wakeup.bat*
     ```